FIWARE/tutorials.Linked-Data/README.md

 This example return all Stores within 2km the **Brandenburg Gate** in **Berlin** (_52.5162N 13.3777W_).
 To make a geo-query request, three parameters must be specified, `geometry`, `coordinates` and `georel`.

-The syntax for NGSI-LD has been updated, the `coordinates` parameter is noq represented in [geoJSON](https://tools.ietf.org/html/rfc7946) including the square brackets rather than the simple lat-long pairs required in NGSI v2.
+The syntax for NGSI-LD has been updated, the `coordinates` parameter is now represented in [geoJSON](https://tools.ietf.org/html/rfc7946) including the square brackets rather than the simple lat-long pairs required in NGSI v2.